Introduction

 What is the difference between dust suppression and road stabilization?

 Dust suppression controls airborne particulate at the road surface; road stabilization improves the load-bearing capacity of the road base.
-As the FHWA Unpaved Road Dust Management handbook notes, keeping fines on the road also preserves the aggregate matrix — meaning the two goals overlap.
-Penetrating polymer and electrochemical stabilizer products address both simultaneously.
+As the FHWA Unpaved Road Dust Management handbook explains, keeping fines on the road helps maintain the aggregate matrix, so dust control and road stabilization can overlap.
+Some penetrating polymers, electrochemical stabilizers, and moisture-retention products may support both goals when the road material, fines content, traffic, climate, and application method are suitable.